| || |

 1. the indirect effect of different endowments in raw materials, know-how, style preference of different firms ignoring each others;

-conscious choice, out of firm strategies, to position each product against
+2. the conscious choice, out of firm strategies, to position each product against competitors;

 In perspective 2, how to achieve product differentiation?
 The steps are the following: